To receive occasional news and updates about this program, please Click Here.

-The Hangar Directing Fellowship is in an intensive practicum in the artistic life of a regional theater.
-Designed to hone leadership skills and creative abilities within a major artistic institution, the program selects four Fellows each year to serve as part of the artistic leadership team for the summer season at the Hangar Theatre in Ithaca, NY.
-The Hangar Theatre will be working in partnership with The Cherry Arts, a new company for collective and experimental work, throughout the fellowship experience.
+The Hangar Directing Fellowship, a partnership with the Hangar Theatre (Ithaca, NY), is in an intensive practicum in the artistic life of a regional theater.
+Designed to hone leadership skills and creative abilities within an institution, the Fellows serve as artistic leaders of the Lab Company for the summer season at the Hangar Theatre throughout the fellowship experience.

 1) PROFESSIONALS WEEK

-The four Fellows collectively serve as the artistic leaders of the Hangar’s Lab Company, a non-Equity company comprised of young professionals in acting, design, directing, and stage management in residence at the Cherry Artspace.
-Working with the support, counsel and guidance of the Hangar artistic staff, the four directors are responsible for selecting, designing, casting and producing the entire Wedge (second stage) season at the Cherry.
-The Hangar Directing Program provides Fellows with multiple opportunities.
-They will direct both a mainstage children’s show and a play of their choice in the Wedge series (approved by Hangar staff), as well as serve as the producer of one rotation.
-In addition, fellows will have an opportunity to workshop a play of their choice with a local playwright.
-Fellows meet regularly with artistic director Michael Barakiva, and also interact with and learn from the administrative staff and board in order to give a deeper insight into how the theatre budgets, programs, raises funds, and engages with the community.
+The four Fellows serve as the artistic leaders of the Hangar’s Lab Company, a non-Equity company comprised of college students in acting, directing, playwriting and choreography.
+Working with the support, counsel and guidance of the Hangar artistic staff, the four directors are responsible for selecting, designing, casting and producing the entire Wedge (second stage) season.
+Fellows direct a show for Young Audiences and a play of their choice in the Wedge (approved by staff), as well as serve as producer of one rotation.
+Fellows meet regularly with the artistic director, and also interact with the administrative staff and board to receive deeper insight into budgets, programs, fundraising, and community engagement.

-The Drama League is a dedicated advocate for increased diversity and for the inclusion of artists of color and of disability in all our programs.
-We aim to achieve full inclusion in all our programs, providing opportunities for directors to tell their stories, so that we make a theater that truly reflects the society in which we live; where each artist is considered on his/her merits as an individual; where the stories being told are drawn from authentic and diverse experiences; and where our individual humanity can be celebrated.
-To this end, the Drama League actively encourages and seeks applications from directors of all communities, especially those that have traditionally been denied equitable opportunities.
+The Drama League is a dedicated advocate for increased diversity and for the inclusion of artists who are Black, Indigenous, People of Color, Differently-Abled, and LGBTQIA2+ in all our programs.
+We aim to achieve full inclusion in all our programs, providing opportunities for directors to tell their stories, so that we make a theater that truly reflects the society in which we live; where each artist is considered on their merits as an individual; where the stories being told are drawn from authentic and diverse experiences; and where our individual humanity can be celebrated.

 The Drama League does not and shall not discriminate, and will take affirmative actions to ensure against discrimination, on the basis of race, color, religion, creed, gender identity, gender expression, age, national origin, ancestry, disability, marital status, sexual orientation, or military status, in any of its activities or operations.
 These activities include, but are not limited to, the selection of fellowship and residency artists; selection of staff, artists, partners, volunteers, subcontractors, vendors and clients; and provision of services.